Our after hours number is (209) 795-7030 for emergencies

-• If you see a major water leak or burst pipe in the road, on a pavement or any other place outside your home, please call us 24 hours a day at (209) 795-7030.
+What constitutes an Emergency?
+If you see a major water leak or burst pipe in the road, on the pavement, or in any other place outside your home, please call the 24-hour Emergency Hotline at (209) 795-7030.

-We have five full-time employees who are available during business hours.
-If you have an emergency after hours, please call the emergency phone number (209) 795-7030.
+We have five, full-time employees who are available during business hours.
+If you have an emergency after hours, please call the Emergency Hotline, (209) 795-7030.
 This is a pager to the person on-call, who will get back to you as soon as possible.

 Emergency Preparedness

-Blue Lake Springs Mutual Water Company is making every preparation to protect the public water from natural and man-made disasters.
+The Blue Lake Springs Mutual Water Company is prepared to protect its water from natural and man-made disasters.
 Our employees are trained in emergency response activities and are committed to restore services as quickly as possible.
 However, in times of emergency, it is possible that your water service could be temporarily disrupted.
 What would you do?

 Be Prepared

-Your Disaster Supply Kit should contain a three-day supply of water — at least one gallon per person per day.
+Your disaster supply kit should contain a minimum three-day supply of water — at least one gallon per person per day.
 A two-week supply is preferable.
 Additional supplies would be needed for pets.

 Hidden Sources of Water